holidayextras/holidayextras.github.com/github_desktop.md

 Then click the **Commit to "branch name"** button
 ![commit.png]({{ site.baseurl }}/assets/img/github_desktop/commit.png)

 3. Then, click the **Publish** button (found towards the top right-hand corner).
 This will push your branch, with your commits up to the holidayextras.github.com repo.
+(Once you've published you're PR for the first time to Github, the publish button will become a _Sync_ button - you'll need this if you push up further changes to the blog, following feedback, for example.)

 4. Now, head over to [https://github.com/holidayextras/holidayextras.github.com](https://github.com/holidayextras/holidayextras.github.com).
 You may need to refresh the page.
 Click on **Compare and pull request**:
 ![compare_and_pr.png]({{ site.baseurl }}/assets/img/github_desktop/compare_and_pr.png)